-Suggestions for excursions from Kiev including how long they will take
+Which are the top excursions from Kiev?
+Our suggestions including how long they will take

-Whilst Kiev has more than enough things to see and do to keep most visitors happy for a few days or more, we know that many of you enjoy a day excursion or two.
+Whilst there are more than enough things to see and do in Kiev to keep most visitors happy for a few days or more, we know that many of you enjoy a day excursion or two.

 Some travellers start to feel claustrophobic in large cities and yearn to see a bit of open space, whilst others just want to utilise their time to the max and see as much of the country as possible using Kiev as a base.